isprojects/mstform/README.md

 you manipulate the underlying model directly.
 Existing records are shown in edit mode, unless the whole form is in add mode.

-## Saving and server errors
+## Saving

 When we create the form state, we can pass it some options.
-One is a function that actually saves the content in the form:
+One is a function that explains how to save the MST instance, for instance by sending JSON to a backend:

 ```javascript
 this.state = form.state(o, {